You probably know that types of ladybugs in California are primarily red, cute, and fuzzy.

 The two-spotted ladybug, also known as a harlequin ladybug, has black spots on its wings and is about 12mm long.

-They are one of the most common types of ladybugs in California, found in every region except for Alaska.
+They are one of California’s most common types of ladybugs, found in every region except for Alaska.
 They are herbivores and feed on aphids and other small insects.

 While they aren’t toxic to humans, they secrete chemicals that can cause skin irritation in some people.

 When disturbed, these bugs may release an unpleasant odor.
-If this happens, the best thing to do is wash your hands with soap and water or take a shower immediately after handling them.
+If this happens, washing your hands with soap and water or taking a shower immediately after handling them is best.

 They hibernate from October until April/May, laying eggs and dying soon afterward.